51 Brilliant Real Estate Tips for Buyers to Edge Past the Competition

 - What do you need to be near?
 Are you looking for a short commute?
 Proximity to shops and restaurants?
 Close to local schools?
 A nearby place of worship?

-- Are you open to a fixer-upper or do you prefer something move-in ready?
-How up for projects are you?
+- Are you open to a fixer-upper?
+Or do you prefer something move-in ready?
+How ready are you for projects?

 30. Lean on your agent’s expertise